DC801/BM-Badge/SD_Card/MAGE/README.md

 >
 >Lock the layer containing this vector guide and/or place it below all other object layers to keep it from preventing you from selecting other elements in Tiled.

+### Map Coordinate Underflow

+If a vertex crosses the left and/or top edge of the map coordinate space, its coordinates will underflow (i.e. become a very, very high value).
+This can cause unexpected behavior in scripts trying to interact with the vector object.

+This goes for the coordinates of entities, too, since they use the map coordinate space.

 ---

 # Dialog

 Dialog JSON files define the text that is displayed within a dialog box in the MGE.
 They should live within `dialog/`.

 Dialogs do nothing on their own.
-To show them, you must use the `SHOW_DIALOG` action within a script.
-(See the [Scripts](#scripts) section below for more about how this works.)
+To show them, you must use the [`SHOW_DIALOG`](#show_dialog) action within a [script](#scripts).

 Arbitrary actions cannot be performed by the script running an in-progress dialog.
 Therefore, if a character must change their behavior partway through a dialog message, you must split the dialog into multiple pieces (`speech-part-1`, `change-in-behavior action`, `speech-part-2`, etc.) or use another [script slot](#script-slots) to control their behavior.